EDI as a Service and If It’s Right for Your Business

-One offering on the market is called EDI as a service, also known as EDI outsourcing or EDI managed services.
+One offering on the market is called EDI as a service, also known as EDI outsourcing or EDI outsourcing providers.
 What this service does is enable delegation of Electronic Data Interchange (EDI) to an outside service provider for provisioning, implementation and management activities.
 By utilizing a third party, businesses are able to focus on other activities while the provider can produce results rapidly while avoiding common errors.

 How to Know if EDI as a Service is a Fit

 The first part of the research process for determining whether EDI as a service is a viable option for your business is understanding that each situation is different and every business has unique needs.
-When planning and evaluating EDI services, keep in mind that operational simplicity comes at a cost.
+When planning and evaluating EDI software, keep in mind that operational simplicity comes at a cost.
 In knowing your internal strengths and capabilities, you’ll be able to better understand your abilities and needs.

 If you’re still on the fence about self-managing EDI or if you should outsource your EDI needs, take a look at the chart below for a quick overview.